initdc/Hello_World/README.md

 Finally,I know how to sync the code from GitHub,I understand ssh git clone sudo apt repo tsinghua key hide ...
 I feel good,it's really not bad.
 Just so so.

+Pushing the file to the GitHub is really not easy for me,ORZ.
+Boss is coming,I think I have to close the VMware,tired but happy.